-Suzie McConnell-Serio, one of the most decorated players in the history of women's basketball and owner of more than 300 career coaching victories, was named the head women's basketball coach at the University of Pittsburgh on April 12, 2013.
-She is the eighth coach in program history.
+Suzie McConnell-Serio, one of the most decorated players in the history of women's basketball and owner of more than 300 career coaching victories, begins her second season as head women's basketball coach at the University of Pittsburgh.

-This past season, Duquesne went 24-8 overall and 11-3 in the Atlantic 10.
-The 24 wins tied the school record set by McConnell-Serio's 2010-11 team, while the 11 conference victories were the most ever by the Dukes.
+In her final season, Duquesne went 24-8 overall and 11-3 in the Atlantic 10.
+The 24 wins tied a school record set by McConnell-Serio's 2010-11 team, while the 11 conference victories were the most ever by the Dukes.
 Boasting an RPI of 36, Duquesne advanced to the 2013 Women's National Invitation Tournament, an unprecedented fifth consecutive postseason berth for the program.

 McConnell-Serio's tenure at Duquesne was a continuation of the success she enjoyed during her other head coaching appointments on the professional and high school levels.